The EDI 810 is the electronic invoice in an ANSI X12 workflow, sent after shipment to trigger payment. Key things to know:

 Why EDI 810 Invoice Mastery Pays Off for Distributors

-Getting the EDI 810 right isn't a one-time setup task — it's an ongoing discipline.
-Retailer implementation guides change.
-Trading partners update spec requirements.
-ERP migrations can silently break field mappings.
-Distributors who treat 810 compliance as a continuous process rather than a launch checklist consistently report fewer chargebacks, shorter payment cycles, and cleaner audit outcomes.
+Getting the 810 right isn't a one-time setup task.
+Retailer implementation guides change, trading partners update spec requirements and ERP migrations can silently break field mappings.
+Distributors who treat 810 compliance as a continuous discipline rather than a launch checklist consistently report fewer chargebacks, shorter payment cycles and cleaner audit outcomes.

-If your AR team spends time each week untangling retailer deductions, the root cause is almost always upstream — in how your 810s are mapped, validated, and monitored before transmission.
-The right EDI VAN integration and validation processes remove that friction and let your team focus on growth instead of cleanup.
+And if your AR team spends part of every week untangling retailer deductions, the root cause is almost always upstream — in how your 810s are mapped, validated and monitored before they're sent.

 What is an EDI 810 invoice?

-An EDI 810 invoice is an electronic billing document sent by a supplier to a buyer to request payment for goods or services delivered.
-It is formatted according to the ANSI X12 standard and is the electronic equivalent of a traditional paper invoice.
-The 810 is typically sent after shipment, in response to an EDI 850 purchase order.
+An EDI 810 invoice is the electronic billing document a supplier sends to a buyer to request payment for goods or services delivered.
+It follows the ANSI X12 standard and replaces the traditional paper invoice, typically sent after shipment in response to an EDI 850 purchase order.

 What segments are required in an EDI 810?

-The core required segments are ISA/GS (interchange and group headers), ST (transaction set header), BIG (invoice number, date, and PO reference), N1 (party identification), IT1 (line-item detail), TDS (total dollar summary), CTT (transaction totals), SE (transaction set trailer), and GE/IEA (group and interchange trailers).
-Additional segments such as REF, ITD, DTM, SAC, and TXI are often required by specific trading partners even when labeled optional in the base X12 standard.
+The core required segments are the ISA/GS envelope headers, ST (transaction set header), BIG (invoice number, date and PO reference), the N1 loop (party identification), IT1 (line-item detail), TDS (total dollar summary), CTT (transaction totals), SE (transaction set trailer) and the GE/IEA trailers.
+Segments such as REF, ITD, DTM, SAC and TXI are often mandatory for specific trading partners even when the base X12 standard labels them optional.

 What causes EDI 810 chargebacks?

-The most common causes are PO number mismatches in the BIG segment, line-item discrepancies between the 810 and the original 850, totals in the TDS segment that don't reconcile with line extensions, incorrect or missing party IDs in the N1 loop, and allowance or charge codes in the SAC segment that don't match the retailer's approved code set.
-Invoice quantities that conflict with the EDI 856 advance ship notice are also a frequent trigger.
+The most common triggers are PO number mismatches in the BIG segment, line items that don't align with the original 850, TDS totals that don't reconcile with line extensions, incorrect or missing party IDs in the N1 loop, and SAC allowance or charge codes outside the retailer's approved set.
+Invoice quantities that conflict with the EDI 856 advance ship notice are another frequent cause.

 What is the difference between an EDI 810 and an EDI 850?

-An EDI 850 is a purchase order sent from a buyer to a supplier to initiate an order.
-An EDI 810 is an invoice sent from the supplier back to the buyer to request payment after goods have shipped.
-The 810 must reference the original 850 purchase order number in the BIG04 segment and typically must match the quantities and line items from both the 850 and the EDI 856 advance ship notice.
+The EDI 850 is a purchase order sent from a buyer to a supplier to initiate an order.
+The EDI 810 is the invoice the supplier sends back to request payment after goods ship.
+The 810 must echo the original PO number in BIG04 and match the quantities and line items from both the 850 and the 856 advance ship notice.

 What is the BIG segment in an EDI 810?

-The BIG segment is the beginning segment of an EDI 810 invoice.
-It contains the invoice date, invoice number, and purchase order number.
-The PO number in BIG04 must exactly match the PO number from the inbound EDI 850 — any discrepancy is one of the most common causes of invoice rejection by retailer systems.
+The BIG segment opens the invoice and carries the invoice date, invoice number and purchase order number.
+The PO number in BIG04 must exactly match the inbound EDI 850 — retail AP systems match on it first, so any discrepancy sends the invoice straight to rejection.

 What happens if an EDI 810 invoice is rejected?

-When an EDI 810 is rejected, the buyer's system typically generates an EDI 997 functional acknowledgment with an error code, or the invoice is flagged in the retailer's vendor portal.
-Rejected invoices delay payment, may trigger a chargeback penalty, and often require manual research and resubmission.
-Automated pre-transmission validation can catch most rejection triggers before the 810 is sent.
+The buyer's system typically returns an EDI 997 functional acknowledgment with an error code, or flags the invoice in the retailer's vendor portal.
+Rejected invoices delay payment, may carry a chargeback penalty and usually require manual research and resubmission — which is why pre-transmission validation is worth the setup effort.

 How does the EDI 810 relate to the EDI 856 advance ship notice?

-The 810 and 856 must be consistent with each other.
-Quantities, item IDs, and shipment references in the 810 invoice should match what was reported in the 856 ASN.
-Discrepancies between the two — such as invoicing for more units than the ASN reported as shipped — are a common source of short-pays and chargeback deductions from retailers.
+The two documents must agree.
+Quantities, item IDs and shipment references on the 810 invoice should match what the 856 ASN reported — invoicing for more units than the ASN said shipped is a classic source of short-pays and deduction research.

 What is the TDS segment in an EDI 810?